 Commercial ice machines need to be thoroughly cleaned on a regular basis.
 If they’re not, slime, bacteria and mold will accumulate, making the ice unsafe for consumption.
 In between deep cleanings, ice machines must be regularly wiped down and sanitized.

 People with decreased immunity, the elderly and children are especially susceptible to food (or ice) bourn illnesses.
 If you don’t keep the ice machine clean, you’ll have sick customers.
 And if you have sick customers, you’ll start losing customers.
-Even if the ice isn’t contaminated enough to make someone sick, the ice will taste weird.
-And not weird in a good way!
+Ice contamination can cause some serious ice problems for your business!

 Have you ever seen the program Restaurant:Impossible?
 Chef Robert is constantly checking kitchen equipment for signs of filth and contamination.
 And the worst offenses usually involve the ice machine.
 Chef Robert will wipe a finger along the inside of an ice bin and come away with black slime on his finger.
 You don’t want to serve your customers or employees slimy ice!